phusband/SharpPlant/README.md

 ## How to Get Started
 - [Download](https://github.com/Allockse/SharpPlant/archive/master.zip) the latest SharpPlant project zip and build the dll in Visual Studio, or your preferred .NET IDE.
-- Add the ShartPlant.dll as a reference to a new or existing .NET solution to make the classes/methods available.
+- Add the SharpPlant.dll as a reference to a new or existing .NET solution to make the classes/methods available.
 - SharpPlant <b>requires .NET 4.0</b> or higher as it implements dynamic variables at runtime.

 ## Example Usage